semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

   - Sign up for an AWS account at `aws.amazon.com`.
   - Select one of the available regions.
   - Find and go to the *ECR* service.
-Create a new repository called “addressbook” and copy its address.
+Create a new repository called “semaphore-demo-cicd-kubernetes” and copy its address.
   - Install *eksctl* from `eksctl.io` and *awscli* from `aws.amazon.com/cli` in your machine.
-  - Find the IAM console in AWS and create a user with Administrator permissions.
-Get its “Access Key Id” and “Secret Access Key” values.
+  - Find the *IAM* console in AWS and create a user with Administrator permissions.
+Get its *Access Key Id* and *Secret Access Key* values.

-Sign in to AWS:
+Open a terminal and sign in to AWS:

 ``` bash
 $ aws configure